 Franklin Half Dollars and their varieties have become highly collectible over the past decade.
 The youngest examples turned 50 in 2013.
 However, a research vacuum exists in the study of Franklin half dollar varieties.
-The intended purpose of the Franklin Variety Index (FVI) is to serve as the standard reference for Franklin half dollar collectors seeking information about the interesting varieties and die states of this series.
+The intended purpose of the Franklin Variety Index (FVI) is to serve as the standard reference for Franklin half dollar collectors seeking information about the interesting varieties and die states of this colorful series.

-Current variety guides have extremely limited scope, only listing a random sampling of what is known.
-This creates confusion when varieties are found that do not fit the template.
-Conversely, it is possible to list too many varieties, particularly those requiring high power magnification to see.
+It is possible to list too many varieties, particularly those requiring high power magnification to see.
 Collectors who prefer not to use a microscope to identify their coins will be turned off by a truly comprehensive reference.
 Therefore, the Franklin Variety Index covers varieties that are easy to see under the industry-standard examination parameters of 5x to 10x, and which will be most appealing to the collecting community.
 The FVI is the essential catalog of Franklin varieties.

-Let's start with "Die State" Varieties:
+Let's start with die state varieties:

 those that developed after the dies were engraved and put into service.

 Collectible Die Clashes (Now Live for Bugs Bunny, 1948-1952)